joshmyers/37signals/README.md

 * Docker

 #### Minikube setup
-We install binaries into ~/.local/bin so as to not require sudo permissions.
+We install binaries into `~/.local/bin` so as to not require sudo permissions.
-Subsequent Rake tasks assume binaries are in this location, so you may want to add it to your PATH.
+Subsequent Rake tasks assume binaries are in this location, so you may want to add it to your `$PATH`.

 ```bash
 ❯ bundle exec rake kubectl:install